Golden Fleece, York: Architecture

 The pub is situated on the Pavement in the centre of York.
 It is next to the Herbert House, a Grade I listed building which has a first floor jetty incorporated into a side passage of the Golden Fleece.

 The Golden Fleece was built with pink-grey Flemish-bonded bricks, while the wing and outbuilding used orange-red English garden-wall bonded bricks.
 The front features glazed tiles and ashlar, with a timber cornice.
-The roof is tiled at the front and pan tiled at the back.
+The roof is tiled at the front and pantiled at the back.
 The first and second floors have tripartite windows, in addition to both having painted channelled wedge lintels and painted sills.